GeneriekPublicatiePlatformWoo/registratie-component/docs/introduction/index.rst

 For a full publication platform, three additional components are required:

-* WOO Administration (`GitHub 1 <https://github.com/GeneriekPublicatiePlatformWoo/Openbaar-Documenten-Publicatie-Component>`_), a component which provides public servants with a web-based user interface to manulaly upload and publish public records.
+* `WOO Administration <https://github.com/GeneriekPublicatiePlatformWoo/Openbaar-Documenten-Publicatie-Component>`_, a component which provides public servants with a web-based user interface to manulaly upload and publish public records.
-* WOO Search (`GitHub 2 <https://github.com/GeneriekPublicatiePlatformWoo/search>`_), a component responsible for indexing public records.
+* `WOO Search <https://github.com/GeneriekPublicatiePlatformWoo/search>`_, a component responsible for indexing public records.
-* WOO Citizen Portal (`GitHub 3 <https://github.com/GeneriekPublicatiePlatformWoo/Openbaar-Documenten-Burger-Portaal>`_), a component which provides citizens with a website where they can browse and search through public records.
+* `WOO Citizen Portal <https://github.com/GeneriekPublicatiePlatformWoo/Openbaar-Documenten-Burger-Portaal>`_, a component which provides citizens with a website where they can browse and search through public records.

 All components are designed in line with the `Common Ground`_ model.